miseminger/GoogleSheetsSpellbook/README.md

 # GoogleSheetsSpellbook

-This repo is for storing practice with the Google API for Python.
-The use case is for managing the mints sheet for GENEPIO, but may branch out into other areas in the future.
+This repo is for storing practice with the Google API Python Client.
+The current use case is for managing the mints sheet for GENEPIO, but may branch out into other applications in the future.

 **Getting Started:**